 DLH and DLH Solutions entered into a settlement agreement dated as of July 22, 2011 (the "Agreement") with Roger Staggs and E. Barry Durham, the former principals of RS Staffing Services, Inc. (together, the "Sellers").
 The Sellers were the holders of certain promissory notes issued by DLH in the aggregate principal amount of \$1,500,000 (the "Notes").
 The claims resolved by the Settlement Agreement concerned DLH's claim of indemnification of approximately \$1,800,000 arising out of the acquisition by DLH of RS Staffing Services, Inc. in June 2005 and certain counterclaims by the Sellers against DLH, including payment under the Notes.
 Pursuant to the Agreement, the Company paid \$200,000 in cash to the Sellers, and issued them an aggregate of 300,000 shares of common stock of DLH, valued at \$795,000, the fair value of the stock at July 22, 2011.
 The Company also agreed to permit the Sellers to resell an aggregate of 201,724 other shares of common stock of DLH presently held by them, against which the Company had previously placed a stop order to prevent their resale.
-The Sellers that the net proceeds to be received by them from the resale of all of the shares of common stock of DLH not be Agreement would not be less than certain minimum guarantees.
-With respect to the shares of common stock of DLH owned by them prior to the effective date of the Agreement (the "Old DLH Shares"), DLH guaranteed to each Seller net proceeds of \$100,000, and with respect to the shares of common stock of DLH issued under the Agreement (the "New DLH Shares"), DLH guaranteed net proceeds of \$375,000 to each.
+The Sellers agreed to orderly sale limitations with respect to their ability to resell all their shares of common stock of DLH addition, DLH provided guarantees to the Sellers that the net proceeds to be received by them from the resale of all of the shares of common stock of DLH sold by them pursuant to the Agreement would not be less than certain minimum guarantees.
+With respect to the shares of common stock of DLH owned by them prior to the effective date of the Agreement (the "Old DLH Shares"), DLH guaranteed net proceeds of \$100,000, and with respect to the shares of common stock of DLH issued under the Agreement (the "New DLH Shares"), DLH guaranteed net proceeds of \$375,000 to each.